wazo-platform/wazo-doc/source/upgrade/upgrade_notes.rst

 * Creating user using the REST API now requires the Wazo-Tenant HTTP header when the created user is not in the same tenant has its creator.
 * Tenants have automatically created to match configured entities.

+Consult the `18.04 Roadmap <https://projects.wazo.community/versions/274>`_ for more information.

 18.03